Top 10 Social Impact Websites in Tulsa – Ranked

 The Tulsa Dream Center has been in the North Tulsa community since 1999.
 As it says on their homepage, they "see a need [and] meet it," they "see a hurt [and look to] heal it."
 The Dream Center focuses on addressing needs in three main areas - education, medical and hunger.
 They have programs going on six days a week.

-The Dream Center website has an engaging video background, but there is no clear call-t0-action and a missed opportunity to have an "About" page that centralizes information on its mission and vision of the organization along with its history and leadership.
+The Dream Center website has an engaging video background, but there is no clear call-to-action and a missed opportunity to have an "About" page that centralizes information on its mission and vision of the organization along with its history and leadership.

-All in all, we have a great list of organizations here that are doing good work to bring positive social impact to the Tulsa community.
+All in all, we have a great list of organizations that are doing good work to bring positive social impact to the Tulsa community.

-This is not a comprehensive list of social impact organizations in Tulsa, but rather a list of social impact organizations that have done a pretty great job of presenting their organizations well online.
+This is not a comprehensive list of social impact organizations in Tulsa, but rather a list of social impact organizations that have done a pretty great job of presenting themselves well online.
 Tulsa is a pretty great city that has many organizations whose primary goals are to help, to equip, and to empower members of the community through the various initiatives and programs they offer.

 If you're interested to get more involved with the organizations that are helping our city, check out our blog on Places to Volunteer in Tulsa.